jh3nd3rs0n/jargyle/README.md

 # Jargyle

-Jargyle is a Java SOCKS5 API and server that can route traffic through multiple SOCKS5 servers, can use SSL/TLS for TCP traffic between itself and clients and between itself and SOCKS5 servers, and can use DTLS for UDP traffic between itself and clients and between itself and SOCKS5 servers.
+Jargyle is a Java SOCKS5 API and server that can route traffic through multiple SOCKS5 servers and can use SSL/TLS and DTLS between clients and SOCKS5 servers.
+It is inspired by [JSocks](https://jsocks.sourceforge.net/), [SocksLib](https://github.com/fengyouchao/sockslib), [Esocks](https://github.com/fengyouchao/esocks) and [Dante](https://www.inet.no/dante/index.html).
-Its inspiration comes from [JSocks](https://jsocks.sourceforge.net/), [SocksLib](https://github.com/fengyouchao/sockslib),
-[Esocks](https://github.com/fengyouchao/esocks) and
-[Dante](https://www.inet.no/dante/index.html).